Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Experiments

-In the worst case across the two datasets, an ensemble of 3 surrogate DNNs is required to beat the cSGLD surrogate, while requiring at least $2.51$ times more flops during the training phase.
-On CIFAR-10 and considering L$2$ attack specifically (MI-FGM aside), it even outperforms the ensemble of 15 DNNs by a significant factor (up to 30.3 percentage points).
-On ImageNet, the cSGLD surrogate achieves the same transfer rate as 4.38--5.98 DNNs, which corresponds to dividing the number of flops by a factor between 2.51 and 3.46.
+Table \ref{tab:dee-same-arch} reports the T-DEE and the \emph{computing ratio}, i.e., the total number of flops to train such DNNs ensemble divided by the number of flops used to trained cSGLD.
+This ratio represents the computational gain factor achieved by our approach\footnote{The ImageNet computing ratios don't equal to T-DEE since 1 DNN is trained for 130 epochs and cSGLD for 225.}.
+In the worst case across the three datasets, an ensemble of 3 surrogate DNNs is required to beat the cSGLD surrogate, while requiring at least $2.51$ times more flops during the training phase.
+On CIFAR-10 and MNIST and considering L$2$ attack specifically (MI-FGSM CIFAR-10 aside), it even outperforms the ensemble of 15 DNNs by a significant factor (up to 71.2 percentage points).
+On ImageNet, cSGLD achieves the same success rate as 4.38--5.98 DNNs, which corresponds to dividing the number of flops by 2.51--3.46.

-We conclude that cSGLD meaningfully and efficiently exploits uncertainty on parameter estimation and that this uncertainty is useful to discover generic adversarial directions.
-The increased transferability at constant computational cost emphasizes the benefits that one can gain from the cyclical nature of cSGLD, thanks to warm restarts, fast convergence, and the local characterization of each mode of the parameters posterior.
+Then, the uncertainty on parameter estimation captured by cSGLD is useful to discover generic adversarial directions.